elastic/integrations/packages/osquery_manager/docs/README.md

 ### Osquery results

-When you run a live or scheduled query, note the following about osquery responses:
+When you run a live or scheduled query, note the following about Osquery responses:

 - Everything prefaced with `osquery.` is part of the query response.
 Note that these fields are not mapped to ECS.
 - The `host.*` and `agent.*` fields are mapped to ECS.
 - The `action_data.query` has the query that was sent.
-- All query results are [snapshot logs](https://osquery.readthedocs.io/en/stable/deployment/logging/#snapshot-logs) that represent a point in time set of results, with no differentials.
+- All query results are [snapshot logs](https://osquery.readthedocs.io/en/stable/deployment/logging/#snapshot-logs) that represent a point in time with a set of results, with no differentials.
 [Differential logs](https://osquery.readthedocs.io/en/stable/deployment/logging/#differential-logs) are not supported.
 - Osquery data is stored in the `logs-osquery_manager.result-default` datastream, and the result row data is under the `osquery` property in the document.